Single-unit study

 Understand the skills, behaviours and attitudes required to work effectively with people from different cultural backgrounds, and develop practical strategies to interpret difference and respond appropriately in culturally diverse situations.
 Our increasingly globalised workplaces need graduates with awareness, understanding, sensitivity to, and an ability to deal with cultural diversity.
 The knowledge and skills developed in this unit are particularly valuable for a range of international exchange students: those planning an outbound program and those already inbound, for shorter programs or full degrees at QUT.
 Students with an interest in intercultural communication and those who are learning or have learned a second language will also benefit from this unit.

 A fundamental component of effective and successful marketing activity is an understanding of consumers, their needs and behaviours.
 Studying the behaviour of consumers in a wide range of situations and circumstances provides marketers with clear guidelines for the development of marketing strategy.
-This unit provides the foundation theories for the marketing major.
+This unit provides you with the foundation theories for the marketing major.

 AMB201 Marketing and Audience Analytics